hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter2.md

 *** =instructions
 - Use the `inner_join` function in the `dplyr` package to add the `state` and `state_ideology` columns to the `police_locals` where the key variable is `city` in both data frames.
+(Note the use of `library(dplyr)` here.
+You will always need to load the package first if you would like to use the functions inside it.)
 - Assign the name `police_join` to this expanded data frame.
 - Think about why it might be of value to link these two data sets together to analyze the relationship between `state_ideology` and percentage of police officers residing in the